ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hue/README.md

 * (foxriver76) improved performance

 ### 2.4.3 (2019-11-19)
-* (foxriver76) increased version of node-hue-api to fix authentication for old bridge
+* (foxriver76) increased version of node-hue-api to fixed authentication for old bridge

 ### 2.4.2 (2019-11-16)
 * (foxriver76) we now use nupnp + upnp to discover bridges (previously only upnp)